Step-by-Step Guide to Request Academic Reasonable Accommodations

-Students attending DREAM Orientation who have not already completed a Welcome Interview will automatically be scheduled for a Welcome Interview to complete required paperwork and discuss the reasonable accommodations they are eligible to receive at the postsecondary level.
-Click here for information and the registration form for the DREAM Orientation.
+Students attending the D.R.E.A.M.
+Transition Program who have not already completed a Welcome Interview will be scheduled for a Welcome Interview to complete required paperwork and discuss the reasonable accommodations they are eligible to receive at the postsecondary level.
+Click here for information and the registration form for the D.R.E.A.M.
+Transition Program.

-Students who have not completed a Welcome Interview and who cannot attend D.R.E.A.M.
-Orientation should make an appointment to meet with an Accessibility Resources Center staff member for an interview at the start of the semester.
+Students who have not completed a Welcome Interview over the summer and who cannot attend D.R.E.A.M. program should make an appointment to meet with an Accessibility Resources Center staff member for an interview at the start of the semester.